From adolescence through childbearing years to menopause, bladder issues can affect us at any stage

 6 tips to improve bladder health

-Although people might think they should limit fluid intake to ease their urgency, drinking water helps eliminate bladder irritants and can actually prevent the urgency or frequency.
+Although you might think you should limit fluid intake to ease your urgency, drinking water helps eliminate bladder irritants and can actually prevent the urgency or frequency.
 Drink throughout the day, and stop three to four hours before bedtime.

 Strengthening the pelvic muscles around the bladder, kegels can be done anytime, anywhere, but they must be done correctly to see results.
 Squeeze as if you’re trying to stop the flow of urine (without tensing your thigh or stomach muscles).
 Once you know where to flex, tighten these muscles for 10 seconds, then release for 10 seconds.
 Do 30 kegels, 2x daily.